PostHog/posthog.com/contents/blog/missing-recordings.md

 To start, we had to find a way to measure missing recordings.
 If we can't measure it, we can't know if we fixed it.
 But how can you measure something that's missing?

 We had a couple ideas, but they all had drawbacks.
 The two main ones we considered were:

 1. Measure how often we receive web analytics events outside of a recording.
 The idea is that a user should have a recording if they're sending up other events.
 The problem is that this doesn't account for cases when recordings are disabled, so the metric would always be < 100%.

 2. Measure how often we've received data for a recording, but it wasn't complete.
 For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
 This metric would measure how often we started a recording but didn't send up a full snapshot, so we couldn't render the page for the user.
 Theoretically, this should rarely happen.

 We decided to use the second metric because it would let us strive to 0% missing recordings.
 If you're curious, you can read the conversation that led to this decision in [this GitHub issue](https://github.com/PostHog/posthog/issues/5478).

-In the first run of the metric, it showed that we we're missing ~15% of recordings across our cloud users.
+In the first run of the metric, it showed that we we're missing ~15% of recordings across [PostHog Cloud](/pricing) users.

 ## Checking Sentry for clues

 Now that we had a metric, we started hunting for clues.
 What was causing the missing recordings?

 The first place we looked was Sentry.
 There were a couple of errors in the ingestion pipeline that seemed suspicious.
 The most notable was a "Max data upload size exceeded" error that was firing a few thousand times a day.
 This seemed like it could be an obvious cause of missing recordings.
-If some data was not being uploaded, because it was too big, it would make sense that we could not get a 'full snapshot'.
+If some data was not being uploaded because it was too big, it would make sense that we could not get a 'full snapshot'.

 To figure out what was causing this error, we looked at data that had been uploaded that was just below our size threshold of 20mb.
-It looked like large data urls of images were the cause.
+It looked like large data URLs of images were the cause.

 To test this out, we made a filter that would remove data URLs from any payload that exceeded a 5mb threshold, and it would replace the image with a simple SVG.